Flash1285/Task8_VPN/README.md

 All VPN configurations and tests were performed for **educational and awareness purposes** only.
 No unauthorized access, network intrusion, or data tampering was carried out during this exercise.

----

-## License

-This project is released under the [MIT License](https://opensource.org/licenses/MIT).